-Does alcohol help depression?
-It is easy to think so, because most of us, at some point in our lives, have downed a drink or two to “drown” the pain of a breakup, the disappointment of a lost job, or the grief of losing a loved one.
 Resorting to alcohol probably didn’t result in euphoria or make the circumstances we were trying to forget go away, but we did lighten up a bit.
 Or at least it felt that way.
-But this feeling is illusory, because the true relationship of alcohol and depression is summed up in the following statement:
+But this feeling is illusory because the real relationship between alcohol and depression is summed up in the following statement:

-This statement may “ring false” at first because if you have resorted to having a drink or two when in a depressing situation, you know from experience how a cocktail or a glass of wine seems to lift mood and seems to make us forget our woes.
+This statement may “ring false” at first because if a user has resorted to having a drink or two when in a depressing situation, one may get an experience of how a cocktail or a glass of wine seems to lift the mood and seems to make the user forget about worries.
 At least for a while.
 So the idea that alcohol causes depression sounds counter-intuitive.

 However, there is a wealth of scientific research that suggests that alcoholism indeed increases the risk of a person developing depression.
 Alcohol also magnifies the symptoms of any existing depressive disorder.